kitplummer/pi-sense-hat/README.md

 ## Credits

-The following code was derived from https://github.com/node-red/node-red-nodes/tree/master/hardware/sensehat under the terms of the Apache 2.0 license agreement:
+The library was based on the [node-red-pi]() following code was derived from https://github.com/node-red/node-red-nodes/tree/master/hardware/sensehat under the terms of the Apache 2.0 license agreement:

 Directly copied:
 * sensehat.py